LMU-MSBA/bsan-6080-playstation/README.md

 # Data Understanding Phase
 ## 2.1 Collect Initial Data

+This our initial data's link : https://github.com/LMU-MSBA/bsan-6080-playstation/blob/main/Sony_Playstation_tweets.csv

 ## 2.2 Describe Data

 ## 2.3 Explore Data

 ## 2.4 Verify Data Quality

+The dataset contains columns that are completely null and another column with only one value.
+The columns which are nothing but null are the following: 'near','geo','source','user_rt_id','user_rt','retweet_id','retweet_date','translate','trans_src','trans_dest' and the column with only one value is the ‘retweet’ column which contains row values of false and no true.

+Furthermore the dataset contains very recent data can be considered highly relevant to our research.

 # Sprint 3: